NSO-developer/nso-gitbook/operation-and-usage/cli/basic-operations.md

       tailf-ned-cisco-ios-stats  2014-02-12  -         -
 ```

 So here we see that `c0` uses a `tailf-ned-cisco-ios` module which tells NSO which data model to use for the device.
-Every NED comes with a YANG data model for the device.
+Every NED package comes with a YANG data model for the device (except for third-party YANG NED for which the YANG device model must be downloaded and fixed before it can be used).
 This renders the NSO data store (CDB) schema, the NSO CLI, WebUI, and southbound commands.

 The model introduces namespace prefixes for every configuration item.
 This also resolves issues around different vendors using the same configuration command for different configuration elements.
 Note that every item is prefixed with `ios`: